Reddit Doesn’t Get Cited (Through the API): Training Data Influence, Access-Channel Divergence, and the Shadow Corpus in AI Brand Recommendations

 Preprint — February 2026 (v3) | Not yet peer-reviewed

-AI chatbots functionally never cite Reddit—through their APIs.
-In a companion study of 6,699 URLs cited by ChatGPT and Perplexity across 120 product recommendation queries, we observed zero Reddit citations in our sample—despite Reddit occupying 38.3% of Google’s Top-3 organic positions for those same queries.
-This paper investigates Reddit’s influence on AI through two complementary analyses: a training data correlation study and a systematic comparison of Reddit citation behavior across API and web UI access channels.
+AI chatbots functionally never cite Reddit through their APIs.
+In a companion study of 6,699 URLs cited by ChatGPT and Perplexity across 120 product recommendation queries, we observed zero Reddit citations despite Reddit occupying 38.3% of Google's Top-3 organic positions.

 Keywords